 As a resident, I would definitely say yes, you should experience La Jolla.
 Its name means “The Jewel” in Spanish, which fits a community surrounded by stunning coastline.

-We have some of the best restaurants in all of San Diego, beautiful beaches, boutique shopping, art galleries, ocean views that even many locals day trip in for, and a fairly laid-back vibe for an upscale community.
+We have some of the best restaurants in San Diego, beautiful beaches, boutique shopping, art galleries, ocean views that even many locals day trip in for, and a fairly laid-back vibe for an upscale community.

 Once you park in the Village of La Jolla, and admittedly this can be challenging in summer, you can easily walk to La Jolla Cove, restaurants, and shopping.